HMS Queen Elizabeth (R08): Weapons systems

-Defensive weapons include the Phalanx Close-In Weapons System for anti-aircraft and anti-missile defence, and 30mm Automated Small Calibre Guns (fitted for but not with, and not carried as of 2021.) and Miniguns for use against fast attack craft.
-She would be escorted into high risk areas by the Type 45 destroyer, which was made specially to fulfil this role.
-In lower risk situations, frigates or even patrol vessels may be used instead.
-It will carry 4 miniguns and 8 general purpose machine guns.
+Defensive weapons include the Phalanx CIWS (Close-In Weapons System) for anti-aircraft and anti-missile defence, and 30mm Automated Small Calibre Guns (fitted for but not with, and not carried as of 2021.) and initially Miniguns for use against fast attack craft.
+In 2023, the Minigun was retired from Royal Navy service and replaced by Browning .50 caliber heavy machine guns.
+Air defence is provided by the Type 45 destroyers, while frigates provide anti-submarine and other general escort capabilities.

 Munitions handling

 Incorporated into the first two blocks is a sophisticated handling and deployment system for air weapons known as the Highly Mechanised Weapon Handling System (HMWHS), with the aim of achieving a sortie generation rate which is about six times faster than any previous Royal Navy aircraft carrier.
 The system requires only 50 people and could be operated with as few as 12 in an emergency; it is estimated that 160 would be needed to produce the same efficiency with conventional equipment.
 The system moves munitions on pallets by means of remotely controlled electric vehicles and lifts.